Wenfei-Xian/bam-readcount_readsID/README.md

+Modification of this folk.
+1. remove the reads with clippling length
-It will output the reads ID in this folk.
+2. output the reads ID

 bam-readcount
 =============